Abraham: Hagar

 Abram and Sarai tried to make sense of how he would become a progenitor of nations, because after 10 years of living in Canaan, no child had been born.
 Sarai then offered her Egyptian slave, Hagar, to Abram with the intention that she would bear him a son.

 After Hagar found she was pregnant, she began to despise her mistress, Sarai.
 Sarai responded by mistreating Hagar, and Hagar fled into the wilderness.
 An angel spoke with Hagar at the fountain on the way to Shur.
 He instructed her to return to Abram's camp and that her son would be "a wild ass of a man; his hand shall be against every man, and every man's hand against him; and he shall dwell in the face of all his brethren."
 She was told to call her son Ishmael.
-Hagar then called God who spoke to her "El-roi", ("Thou God seest me:" KJV).
-From that day onward, the well was called Beer-lahai-roi, ("The well of him that liveth and seeth me."
-KJV margin), located between Kadesh and Bered.
+Hagar then called God who spoke to her "El-roi", ("Thou God seest me": KJV).
+From that day onward, the well was called Beer-lahai-roi, ("The well of him that liveth and seeth me": KJV margin), located between Kadesh and Bered.
 She then did as she was instructed by returning to her mistress in order to have her child.
 Abram was 86 years of age when Ishmael was born.

-Sarah

-Thirteen years later, when Abram was 99 years of age, God declared Abram's new name: "Abraham" – "a father of many nations".
-Abraham then received the instructions for the covenant of the pieces, of which circumcision was to be the sign.
+The covenant of circumcision

+Thirteen years later, when Abram was 99 years of age, God appeared to Abram again and called upon him to be "perfect" or "blameless", so that God could make a covenant with him.
+Abram fell or bowed to the ground in a gesture of reverence, and God gave Abram a new name: he was now to be called "Abraham".
+Abraham means "father of a multitude": he would be "a father of many nations".
+The new name denotes a new stage in Abraham's life.

+Abraham then received God's instructions concerning circumcision.

-God declared Sarai's new name: "Sarah", blessed her, and told Abraham, "I will give thee a son also of her".
-Abraham laughed, and "said in his heart, 'Shall a child be born unto him that is a hundred years old? and shall Sarah, that is ninety years old, bear [a child]?'"
+God also declared Sarai's new name to be "Sarah", blessed her, and told Abraham, "I will give thee a son also of her".
+Abraham again fell to the ground, and he laughed, saying "in his heart, 'Shall a child be born unto him that is a hundred years old? and shall Sarah, that is ninety years old, bear [a child]?'"

 Immediately after Abraham's encounter with God, he had his entire household of men, including himself (age 99) and Ishmael (age 13), circumcised.